infotexture/ot-mkdocs-demo/docs/topics/pdf-customization-approaches.md

 **Tip:** Users who specify external customization directories via customization.dir are encouraged to create a custom PDF plug-in if possible.

-## Combining custom plug-ins & customization directories
+## Combining custom plug-ins &amp; customization directories

 A common custom plug-in may be used to store base overrides that are applicable to all company publications, and the customization.dir parameter can be passed at build time to override individual settings as necessary for a given project or publication.